SegiH/VerjIO_Excel_Report_Generator/README.md

 Known Issues
 ------------
-When specifying a background color, some of the colors are not applied as the background color of the cell and the cell remains a white background color.
+If you try to specify a black background color, it will not work and the cell will have a white background color instead.